temple-geography/fundamentals-of-gis/Lab_02_Projections_and_CRS.pandoc.md

 ![Source: Bolstad, Paul.
 2016. *GIS Fundamentals*.](images/GisLayerCakeBolstad.jpg)\

 In ArcMap, spatial layers are added to a data frame.
 As we will see, multiple data frames can be added to a single map canvas.

+1. Open ArcMap.

 When you start ArcMap with a blank canvas, the Table of Contents will show a single data frame named "Layers".
 This name can confuse new users, so keep in mind that this is a **data frame** which *contains* **layers**.
 The data frame name can be changed to something more descriptive by the user, and you will probably want to do so if you add multiple data frames.

 ![](images/ArcMapTocWithNoLayers.png)\

 Initially, a data frame has no **CRS**, or coordinate [reference] system, associated with it.
 You can confirm this by checking the data frame properties.

-Double-click on the data frame name ("Layers") in the TOC.
-Select the Coordinate System tab (if it is not already selected).
+2. Double-click on the data frame name ("Layers") in the TOC.
+3. Select the Coordinate System tab (if it is not already selected).
 You should see that the Current coordinate system is listed as "No coordinate system."

+The first time you add data, ArcMap will update the data frame to match the CRS of that data.

-Now add the DRWI_Municipalities2016 data.
-Check the data frame properties.
+4. Add the DRWI_Municipalities2016 data.
+5. Check the data frame properties.
 Note that the data frame now has coordinate system information.
-Specifically, it is using NAD83, a geographic coordinate system based on the North American Datum 1983.
+Specifically, it is using GCS_North_American_1983 (abbreviated in the upper pane as "NAD83"), a geographic coordinate system based on the North American Datum 1983.
 This is another way of saying that the data is being shown using latitude and longitude, the spherical coordinate system used for geographic locations, as if it were a planar (flat) CRS.
-Close the properties box.
-Hover the cursor near the center of the map.
+6. Close the properties box.
+7. Hover the cursor near the center of the map.
 The coordinate values displayed in the lower right of the ArcMap window should be near -75 and 40 decimal degrees.
 Whenever you see these lat-long values, you are in the region near Philly.

-Now add the Philadelphia roads data.
-Right-click on the roads layer and select Zoom To Layer from the popup menu.
+8. Now add the Philadelphia streets centerlines.
+9. Right-click on the streets layer and select Zoom To Layer from the popup menu.

 You should be zoomed in to the Philly area.
 Does the shape of Philly look strange?
 If you can't tell, or if you are not familiar with Philly, zoom into part of the street grid, and notice that the streets don't meet at right angles.
 This is a consequence of viewing data using geographic coordinates without projection.

-Open the layer properties for the roads layer by double-clicking on the name in the TOC.
-Click on the Source tab (if it is not already selected).
+10. Open the layer properties for the streets layer by double-clicking on the name in the TOC.
+11. Click on the Source tab (if it is not already selected).
 Note that in addition to displaying the data type ("Shapefile Feature Class"), file location, geometry type, the dialog also shows the CRS the layer is stored in, which in this case is "Projected Coordinate System:	NAD_1983_StatePlane_Pennsylvania_South_FIPS_3702_Feet".

 This shows us that the layer is stored in State Plane Pennsylvania South, a CRS designed for high-accuracy, large-scale mapping appropriate for local and state planning agencies.
 Most US states require land records and public infrastructure (such as roads and bridges) to be stored and published using the appropriate State Plane CRS.
 If you are mapping the Philly area, SP Pennsylvania South will usually be your best choice.
 However, if you are mapping a larger region, distances and shapes will begin to distort rapidly as you move away from Southern Pennsylvania.
-The State Plane coordinate system is explained further in Bolstad, 5e, pp. xx.
+The State Plane coordinate system is explained further in Bolstad, 5e, pp. 124-128.

 If SP Pennsylvania South is an appropriate CRS for Philly area data, why does the road grid look skewed?
-The reason is that the data frame is still set to NAD83 (lat-long), and ArcMap is using "on the fly" reprojection to show the road network in NAD83.
+The reason is that the data frame is still set to GCS NAD83 (lat-long), and ArcMap is using "on the fly" reprojection to show the road network in GCS NAD83.
 If you want to view the data in SP Pennsylvania South, you can change the data frame CRS.

-Open the data frame properties and go to the Coordinate System tab.
+12. Open the data frame properties and go to the Coordinate System tab.
 Notice the top pane has four folders: Favorites, Geographic Coordinate Systems, Projected Coordinate Systems, and Layers.
-Expand the Layers folder.
+13. Expand the Layers folder.
 This will display the CRSes used by all loaded layers (in this case two).
-Select "NAD_1983_StatePlane_Pennsylvania_South_FIPS_3702_Feet" from the list and hit OK.
+14. Select "NAD_1983_StatePlane_Pennsylvania_South_FIPS_3702_Feet" from the list and hit OK.

 ![](images/Lab2Fig1.png)\

-The roads network and Philly borders should now look "right".
+The streets network and Philly borders should now look "right".
 This is because SP Pennsylvania South is a **conformal** projection, which means that it preserves local angles (often casually we say it "preserves shapes").
 Conformal projections are ideal for route-finding, which is why Google Maps uses "Web Mercator", a conformal projection.

 ## Understanding Areal Distortion

 All projections introduce distortions to **distance, direction, area,** and/or **shape (local angles)**.
 To understand how projections distort area (just one of these four properties), you are going to measure the approximate area of Philadelphia in different projections.
 If you have followed the steps above, the Layers data frame should be in the SP Pennsylvania South CRS.
 If it is not, please follow the steps above to change the CRS of the data frame.

-1. Zoom in to Philadelphia and uncheck the roads layer in the TOC.
+1. Zoom in to Philadelphia and uncheck the streets layer in the TOC.
 2. Click the Measure button ![](images/ArcMapMeasureButton.png) in the Standard toolbar.
 Your cursor should turn into a carpenter's square, and the Measure panel should appear over your map.
 3. In the Measure panel, click the plus sign (+), the third toolbar button.
 4. Click the fifth toolbar button, the dropdown arrow, and set the measurement units to Acres.

     ![](images/Lab2Fig2.png)\
 5. Click on Philadelphia with the cursor.
 The Measure panel should now display the perimeter and area of Philadelphia. **Write down the area of Philadelphia in acres, rounded to the nearest whole number.**

-6. Now change the data frame coordinate system and repeat the measurement.
-Each time, make a note of the CRS and the area of Philadelphia in acres, rounded to the nearest whole number.
-In the end, you should make measurements in the following four CRSes, all of which are in appropriate subfolders of the Projected Coordinate Systems folder.
-Try to find them yourself, but in each case if you can't find them in the folders, type some keywords into the search box at the top of the Coordinate Systems tab.
+We are now going to repeat the measurement in three more coordinate systems.
+In the end, we will have measured Philadelphia's area using the following four CRSes:

 * SP Pennsylvania South---You already did this in the previous step.
 You can treat this as the most accurate value for the true area of Philadelphia.
 * NAD 1983 UTM Zone 18N
-    * US National Atlas Equal Area (Hint: This is a Continental projection)
+* US National Atlas Equal Area
 * WGS 1984 World Mercator

+6. For each of the CRSes listed above:
+    a.
+Change the data frame to use that CRS.
+Each CRS is in an appropriate subfolder of the Projected Coordinate Systems folder.
+Try to find them yourself (Hint: US National Atlas Equal Area is a Continental projection), but in each case if you can't find them in the folders, type some keywords into the search box at the top of the Coordinate Systems tab.
+    b.
+Repeat the measurement and make a note of the CRS and the area of Philadelphia in acres, rounded to the nearest whole number.

-**To turn in:** Submit your measurements of the area of Philadelphia in Acres for each of the four CRSes.
+**To turn in:** Submit your measurements of the area of Philadelphia in acres for each of the four CRSes.
 Write a few sentences describing the purpose and use of each CRS.
 Assuming that SP Pennsylvania South measurement represents the true value, explain why each other measurement is close or far from this value.
 You may refer to the textbook or to Google searches, but make sure that your submission is entirely your own words.

 ## Reprojecting Geospatial Data